FBoucher/Not-a-Dog-Workshop/README.md

 ## Part 1 - Deploy the solution to Azure

 To get started we will deploy a simple Asp.Net Core MVC application to Azure.
-This website will display all the images contain in our Azure storage.
+This website will display all the images contained in our Azure storage.

 There are many different ways to deploy to Azure.
-You can deploy directly from development tools like Visual Studio, build a Continuous Integration and Continuous Deployment (CI-CD).
+You can deploy directly from development tools like Visual Studio or build a Continuous Integration and Continuous Deployment (CI-CD).
 For today's workshop, everything is prepared for you.
 Click the following link to get started.

 **[Deploying the startup solution to Azure](Part1-Deploying-the-startupSolution.md)**